Miss World 2021: Location and date

 The edition was initially set at the end of 2020 but was postponed indefinitely due to the global COVID-19 pandemic.
+On 29 July 2020, the Miss World Organization announced that the 70th Miss World will take place at the end of 2021.

 On 8 March 2021, the Miss World Organization confirmed that the competition will take place at the Coca-Cola Music Hall in San Juan, Puerto Rico on 16 December 2021.
+However, due to high demands of tickets for the final competition, the Organization announced on 2 September that the competition would be relocated to the José Miguel Agrelot Coliseum, the largest indoor venue in Puerto Rico.

 The threat of the Omicron variant had already detected in some parts of the world during the pre-pageant activities, as the disease started to ravage and swept across the island.
 On 14 December Miss World Indonesia Pricilia Carla Yules tested positive for COVID-19.
 As a precaution, her roommate Miss World India Manasa Varanasi and five others were classified as suspected cases.
 Miss World Organization chairwoman Julia Morley confirmed that the delegates are currently isolated and in quarantine and that they will not be on stage for the final show if they do not produce a negative PCR test.
 On 15 December, Puerto Rico Department of Health confirmed that 17 positive cases for COVID-19 related to the Miss World pageant activities, includes contestants and technical personnel.

 An official statement stating that Miss World Malaysia Lavanya Sivaji tested positive for COVID-19 by her national director via Miss World Malaysia Instagram on 16 December 2021.
 She was required to be isolated for 10 days and will not be permitted on the stage during the finals as part of Puerto Rico Department of Health and Miss World guidelines.
 The finale, originally slated 16 December, was later postponed and will be held on an unspecified date but within 90 days in Puerto Rico.
 On 16 December, epidemiologist Melissa Marzán confirmed that 15 staff and 23 contestants were positive cases associated with Miss World during the Puerto Rico Department of Health press conference.
 She added that pageant organizers decided to postpone, not the island's authorities.

-On December 22, the Miss World Organization announced via the Miss World social media accounts that the rescheduled 70th Miss World pageant would take place on 16 March 2022 and would be held at Puerto Rico's Coca-Cola Music Hall instead of the José Miguel Agrelot Coliseum.
+On 22 December, the Miss World Organization announced via the Miss World social media accounts that the rescheduled 70th Miss World pageant would take place on 16 March 2022 and would be held at Puerto Rico's Coca-Cola Music Hall instead of the José Miguel Agrelot Coliseum.
 Only the 40 semifinalists had returned to Puerto Rico from 9 to 11 March 2022 for the rescheduled event.

 Selection of participants

-Contestants from 97 countries and territories were selected to compete in the competition.
+Contestants from ninety-seven countries and territories were selected to compete in the competition.
 Due to the pandemic, numerous national pageants were postponed or canceled entirely, resulting in multiple former runners-up from previous national pageants being appointed, or casting processes taking place instead.
 Eight of these delegates were designees after the original contestant withdrew or elapsed her reign.